-It’s Wednesday which means that it’s time for WWW Wednesday.
+As it’s Wednesday that means that it’s time for WWW Wednesday.
 This is one of my favourite memes and I love taking part in it and reading everybody else’s posts.
-It’s currently hosted by Sam and it can be found on her blog Taking on a world of words which can be found here.
+I get so many great book recommendations from them!
+The meme was formerly hosted by MizB at A Daily Rhythm, and it’s currently hosted by Sam.
+It can be found on her blog Taking on a world of words which can be found here.

 What I’m currently reading